• Skip to primary navigation

 Tart and sweet, a wonderful combination!

 This is my favorite recipe for making lemon curd.
 Very easy, fun to make and delicious.
-I also use the curd as a filling for pies and tartelettes.
+I also use the curd as a filling for pies and tartelettes and even put it in my yogurt.
 My advice is to use organic eggs and lemons for the most delicious and lemony result.
 But at least make sure your lemons are unwaxed.

 Ingredients for the Lemon Curd